 Impingement BTA Determination: The owner or operator of an existing facility must comply with one of the alternatives listed in 40 CFR 125.94(c).
 CGS complies with this requirement by operating a closed-cycle recirculating system.
 CGS must monitor the actual intake flows at a minimum frequency of daily.
-The monitoring must be representative of normal operating conditions, and must include measuring cooling water withdrawals, make-up water, and blow down volume.
+The monitoring must be representative of normal operating conditions, and must include measuring cooling water withdrawals, makeup water, and blow down volume.

 Entrainment BTA Determination: EPA has not promulgated specific compliance options for the entrainment standard.
-EFSEC must establish BTA standards for entrainment on a site-specific basis.
+EFSEC must establish BTA standards for entrainment on a sitespecific basis.
 40 CFR 125.98(f) includes various factors for consideration in the entrainment determination.
 The previous permit required Energy Northwest to conduct an entrainment characterization study.
 EFSEC received an interim report February 7, 2019 and the final report on February 26, 2020.
-The report was prepared by Anchor QEA and underwent thirdparty external review by experts in biological monitoring and Columbia River aquatic ecology in accordance with the U.S. Environmental Protection Agency Peer Review Guidelines.
+The report was prepared by Anchor QEA and underwent third-party external review by experts in biological monitoring and Columbia River aquatic ecology in accordance with the U.S. Environmental Protection Agency Peer Review Guidelines.
 Very few fish were entrained over the entire two-year study period.
-A total of four fish were entrained in 754 hours of monitoring, suggesting the Columbia River are minute.
+A total of four fish were entrained in 754 hours of monitoring, suggesting the Columbia Generating Station's impact to the fish populations in the Hanford Reach of the Columbia River are minute.
 Based on the information submitted with the permit application and the results of the characterization study, EFSEC's determination is that the existing closed-cycle recirculating system meets the BTA standard for entrainment and additional control measures are not necessary.